mpv-player/mpv/DOCS/man/options.rst

 ``--wayland-app-id=<string>``
     Set the client app id for Wayland-based video output methods (default: ``mpv``).

+``--wayland-configure-bounds=<yes|no>``
+    Controls whether or not mpv opts into the configure bounds event if sent by the compositor (default: yes).
+This restricts the initial size of the mpv window to a certain maximum size intended by the compositor.
+In most cases, this simply just prevents the mpv window from being larger than the size of the monitor when it first renders.
+This option will take precedence over any ``autofit`` or ``geometry`` type settings if the configure bounds are used.

 ``--wayland-disable-vsync=<yes|no>``
     Disable vsync for the wayland contexts (default: no).
 Useful for benchmarking the wayland context when combined with ``video-sync=display-desync``,